Oral Surgeon vs. Dentist: Key Differences

 Many people think dentists and oral surgeons do the same job.
 Well, that’s not the case.
-A dentist will specifically deal with your oral health and treatment.
-This may include tooth extraction, cleaning, surgeries, grafting of bones, and cavity filling, etc. A dentist may refer a patient to an oral surgeon in case the diagnosis or treatment falls outside their practice.
+A general dentist focuses on general dentistry, including routine dental care, preventive care, routine check-ups, and basic treatments for your oral health.
+This may include cleanings, cavity fillings, exams, root canals, and simple tooth extractions.
+A regular dentist may refer a patient to an oral surgeon when treatment needs go beyond routine care and requires surgical intervention or other specialized care outside their practice.

-For instance, a dentist may refer a patient to an oral surgeon for wisdom tooth removal, depending upon the medical condition.
+For instance, a dentist may refer a patient to an oral surgeon for wisdom teeth removal and complex extractions, especially when impacted wisdom teeth make the case more complex.
 So, an oral surgeon will provide health services, diagnoses, and treatments that are beyond a dentist’s scope of work.

 The Dentist

-A dentist will complete four years of under-graduation school.
-Thereafter, they get enrolled in a dental school to complete their four or five years of education.
-Next, they will get a DDS, i.e., Doctor of Dental Surgery degree, or they may receive a DMD, i.e., Doctor of Dental Medicine degree.
+A general dentist will complete four years of undergraduate school.
+After that, they attend dental school, and the required years of dental school for routine care equal four years only, not a surgical residency unless they later pursue a specialty.
+Next, they will get a DDS, i.e., Doctor of Dental Surgery degree, or they may receive a DMD, i.e., Doctor of Dental Medicine degree, which qualifies them to practice general dentistry rather than surgery.

 Dentist’s Portfolio

 Dentists mostly practice in a private clinic, or they may join a group office or hospital.
-They will deal with general teeth health.
+Their work centers on general dentistry and routine dental care.
 A dentist will take great care of your teeth, gums, and mouth.

 A dentist will: